French Bulldog Food Aggression: 2026 Step-by-Step Fix

 What if my Frenchie only guards natural chews, not kibble?

 Same trade-up drills; start with a lower-value chew to escape the threshold faster.
+Use bully sticks instead of rawhide to reduce resource value.

 Can food aggression be linked to separation anxiety?